 How to Imagine a Look and Evaluate Video for Colour Grading in DaVinci Resolve

-How would that look in your ?
+How would that look in your mind?
 What would the sky and the sun look like?
-What about the clothes that are wearing?
+What about the clothes that people are wearing?

 A warmly coloured stock image from Envato ElementsA warmly coloured stock image from Envato ElementsA warmly coloured stock image from Envato Elements